ShivaniAdimulam/BookManagement/README.md

    - In request body pass data --> { "email":"admin@gmail.com", "password":"admin123"}

-Enter the login credetntials to get loggedin : email: admin@gmail.com  and password: admin123
+ Note: Enter the login credetntials to get loggedin : email: admin@gmail.com  and password: admin123  Or You can create your new admin using admin/addAdmin api

 # 2) Add Book Api